guiomarpescador/vips/README.md

-"How Big is Big Enough?''
-Adjusting Model Size in Continual Gaussian Processes
+Adjusting Model Size in Continual Gaussian Processes: How Big is Big Enough?
 ===========================================================

-Code coming soon.
+In NeurIPS 2024 Workshop on Bayesian Decision-making and Uncertainty, Vancouver, Canada.